developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/about/index.md

 ### New Features

 #### Term-based Licensing
 * Enterprise Browser 3.0 and later now supports term-based licensing with one-, three- and five-year terms available for purchase.
+[More info](..//licensing/#iiaccesslicensingsystem).
 * A 30-day evaluation term now comes preinstalled with every EB 3.0 download.
 * Perpetual licenses remain in effect.
 * **The Zebra PS20**, which includes Enterprise Browser 2.x, requires purchase of a Mobility DNA Enterprise license to use Enterprise Browser 3.0.
 Existing 2.x perpetual licenses remain in effect. **To upgrade, EB 3.x must be downloaded and installed separately and a term license purchased and applied**.